But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you." — Matthew 6:33

 Practice the things that help you to stay grounded, and don't waiver in your selection process.
-As corny as this may sound, it can be helpful to make a list of non-negotiables — things you absolutely will not be flexible with.
+This may sound weird to some, but it can be helpful to make a list of non-negotiables—things or character traits that you will not be flexible with.
 Writing things out can help you to think clearer.

 As challenging as it can be, waiting on God will always bring the most blessed outcome.
-Don't let impatience or desperation cause you to settle for anything less than God's best.
+Don't let impatience or desperation cause you to settle for anything less than what you deserve—God's best.

 But those who wait on the Lord shall renew their strength; They shall mount up with wings like eagles.
 They shall run and not be weary.
 They shall walk and not faint.